tohtsky/myFM/README.md

 - Grouping of input variables (`-meta` option of [libFM](https://github.com/srendle/libfm))
 - Relation Data format (See the paper ["Scaling Factorization Machines to relational data"](https://dl.acm.org/citation.cfm?id=2488340))

-Functionalities not present in libFM, like
+There are also functionalities not present in libFM:

 - The gibbs sampler for Ordered probit regression [5] implementing Metropolis-within-Gibbs scheme of [6].
 - Variational inference for regression and binary classification.